Wenger marks record with familiar complaint

 Arsenal players Hector Bellerin, Jack Wilshere and Petr Cech were cautioned for the protests and Jay Rodriguez dampened the visitors' mood further by converting the penalty to snatch a point for West Brom.

-Wenger expressed his desire for video assistant referees to be introduced in the Premier League too, but until that happens, one of the fiercest critics of referees is not showing any sign of softening his stance.

-He also hit out at the Premier League fixture schedulers who he claims have handed Chelsea a pre-match advantage ahead of their London derby on Thursday morning (Singapore time).
+Wenger also hit out at the EPL fixture schedulers who he claims have handed Chelsea a pre-match advantage ahead of their London derby on Thursday morning (Singapore time).

-“You cannot give West Brom five days to prepare for a game like that when we have three,” said Wenger.
-“I am ready to play every day as long as our opponents have played the same time recovery over Christmas.
-It is not normal.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now